hubo1016/vlcp/doc/source/asynccore.rst

 An event object can wake up multiple routines, and the routines will be executed in order.

 Each routine is associated with a **Routine Container**.
-The routine container is an object of type :py:class::`vlcp.event.runnable.RoutineContainer`.
+The routine container is an object of type :py:class:`vlcp.event.runnable.RoutineContainer`.
 It is used as the executing context of the routine.
 When the routine awakes, the matched event object is saved to `container.event` and the matcher which matches this event is saved to `container.matcher`.
 Routines use these variables to determine what to do next.